mjazbay/UT-social-media/README.md

 ## Overview
 ### Description
 Orange brings UT students together to do more of what they want to do in life.
-Orange help students to explore, learn and connect through on and off campus events.
+Orange help students to explore, learn and connect through on and off campus events, and anonymous communication.
+Stay on top of UT news, buy and sell items or just spend time with UT community.
+Share what is on your mind, and announce your organization events through posts and celebrate.
+Discover events that are happening around you, list your own item for sale, and search for another roomate or roomshare for current or upcoming semester.

 ### App Evaluation
 - **Category:** Social networking
 - **Mobile:** iPhone
-- **Story:** Allow students to share events and organize activities.
+- **Story:** Allow students to share events and organize activities, buy and sell within UT community, search for sublease/sublets and roomates.
 - **Market:** Any students can enjoy this app.
-- **Habit:** Users can post, look up and share events many times a day.
+- **Habit:** Users can post, look up and share posts many times a day.
 Very habit forming!
 - **Scope:** Orange starts out narrow focused, just posting, viewing and sharing events.
-Will expand to a larger scope, including feed sharing(sublease ...) and group chat features.
+Will expand to a larger scope, including feed sharing and group chat features.

 ## Product Spec